floswald/floswald-source/content/research-assistants.md

 +++

 I am always looking for motivated research assistants, and I was lucky to work with people who went on to other exciting opportunities after having worked for me (see below!).

+## Minimal Requirements

 Here is the list of minimal requirements that you need to master in order to be able to work for me:

 0. Read [The RA Philosphy](https://web.stanford.edu/%7Egentzkow/research/CodeAndData.pdf) by Gentzkow and Shapiro
 1. Unix shell: You need some basic unix at least to the level of [this](https://swcarpentry.github.io/shell-novice/)